American alligator: Cold tolerance

 American alligators are less vulnerable to cold than American crocodiles.
 Unlike an American crocodile, which would immediately succumb to the cold and drown in water at 45 F or less, an American alligator can survive in such temperatures for some time without displaying any signs of discomfort.
+They regulate their core temperatures by using endogenous heat production, which increases the size of the animal.
 This adaptiveness is thought to be why American alligators are widespread further north than the American crocodile.
 In fact, the American alligator is found farther from the equator and is more equipped to handle cooler conditions than any other crocodilian.
 When the water begins to freeze, American alligators go into a period of brumation; they stick their snouts through the surface, which allows them to breathe above the ice, and they can remain in this state for several days.

 Ecology and behavior

 An American alligator basks on the bank of a pond in Big Cypress National Preserve.

 Basking

 American alligators primarily bask on shore, but also climb into and perch on tree limbs to bask if no shoreline is available.
 This is not often seen, since if disturbed, they quickly retreat back into the water by jumping from their perch.